ASGAlex/flame_spatial_grid/doc/getting_started.md

 }
 ```

-Now you should to see, how components changes it's directions when colliding.
+Now you should see, how components change their directions when colliding.
 Take a look at `boundingBox.defaultCollisionType`.
-When component is in suspended cell, it's
+When a component is in a suspended cell, it's
 `boundingBox.collisionType` become `CollisionType.inactive`.
-The `defaultCollisionType` used at
+The `defaultCollisionType` is used at
-moment of re-activation of suspended component, so `boundingBox.collisionType` become
+a moment of re-activation of the suspended component, so `boundingBox.collisionType` become
 `boundingBox.defaultCollisionType`.

 #### 5. Stress test